PNLFC/BridgitChallenge/README.md

 ## Running the app

 1. Fork the repository if you have a GitHub account.
-Please do not push changes to this repository.

 2. Clone the repository to your dev environment.